borismus/keysocket/README.md

 5. Click the button that says `Load unpacked extension...`
 6. Navigate to where you checked out the Git repo, it might be something like `C:\Users\Me\Git\keysocket\extension`
 7. Click `ok`
+8. * scroll to the bottom & click `Keyboard shortcuts` 9.find `Keysocket Media Keys` and change each desired key to `Global`
-8. Use the extension like normal but hopefully with support for some bonus music players :)
+10. Use the extension like normal but hopefully with support for some bonus music players :)

 Global keyboard bindings to control your Chrome-based music player.
 Allows your keyboard media keys (play/pause, next, previous) to work when you're listening to music on common streaming websites.